maproulette/maproulette-java-client/README.md

 ### Contributing

 For contributing guidelines see [CONTRIBUTING.md](CONTRIBUTING.md).
+These guidelines are essential for anyone providing code contributions.

 ### API